jellyfin/jellyfin.org/docs/general/testing/server/macos.md

 /path/to/jellyfin-folder/jellyfin --ffmpeg /path/to/ffmpeg-folder/ffmpeg
 ```

-After running the command, Jellyfin should startup in the terminal window.
+After running the command, Jellyfin should start up in the terminal window.

-To stop Jellyfin, press `CONTROL+C` in the terminal window, and Jellyfin will shutdown gracefully.
+To stop Jellyfin, press `CONTROL+C` in the terminal window, and Jellyfin will shut down gracefully.
 Closing the terminal window will also stop Jellyfin.